DOD green lights beer, wine sales at military commissaries

 Earlier this month, Undersecretary of Defense for Personnel and Readiness Robert Wilkie authored a memorandum allowing the alcohol sales at base commissaries, Military Times first reported.
 Sales will commence over the next three months at the small, on-base convenience stores, according to the memo.

-Liquor sales, however, will remain limited to the larger base exchanges.
-Prior to the policy change, all alcohol sales were handled solely by the post and base exchanges.
+Prior to when this memo was drafted, all alcohol sales — beer, wine and liquor — were handled exclusively by the base exchanges.

 This month’s policy change is one of several implemented by the Pentagon over the last few years, focusing on the sale of alcohol and tobacco on military installations.

 In 2016, then Defense Secretary Ashton Carter approved a policy change, raising the price of cigarettes and smokeless tobacco sold on U.S. military installations, in an attempt to ween service members from tobacco use.